softwareInkhub/ProjectMasterPro/README.md

 - **Device** belongs to one **Company**
 - **Device** belongs to one **Location** (optional)
 - **Device** is assigned to one **User** (optional)

+#### Data Propagation & Cascading Effects

+When changes occur in the hierarchy, they propagate as follows:

+1. **Task Status Changes**:
+   - When all Tasks in a Story change to DONE, the Story's status can be updated to DONE
+   - Task completion affects the Story's progress percentage

+2. **Story Updates**:
+   - When Stories are completed, the parent Epic's progress percentage is updated
+   - Story status changes may trigger notifications to assignees and watchers

+3. **Epic Updates**:
+   - When Epics are completed, the parent Project's progress percentage is updated
+   - Epic completions may trigger milestone notifications and reporting

+4. **Project Completion**:
+   - When all Epics in a Project are completed, the Project can be marked as COMPLETED
+   - Project status changes affect company-level reporting and metrics

+5. **User Reassignments**:
+   - When a User is reassigned or removed, all their Tasks, Stories, and managed Projects must be reassigned or flagged

+6. **Deletion Cascades**:
+   - Deleting a Project cascades to delete all child Epics, Stories, and Tasks
+   - Deleting an Epic cascades to delete all child Stories and Tasks
+   - Deleting a Story cascades to delete all child Tasks
+   - Comments remain in the system with references to deleted entities marked as unavailable

 ## API Reference